 - Make Ahead Instructions: For longer storage, freeze muffins for up to 3 months.
 Allow to thaw overnight in the refrigerator, then bring to room temperature or warm up in the microwave if desired.

 - Maple Syrup: You can use honey for the maple syrup, but the flavor will be different.
-Maple works so well with banana!

 - Initial High Temperature: The hot burst of air will spring up the top of the muffin quickly, then the inside of the muffin can bake for the remainder of the time.
 This helps the muffins rise nice and tall.

-Keywords: whole wheat banana nut muffins, whole wheat banana muffins
+Keywords: whole wheat banana walnut muffins